BigJuan12/The-Chase-data-analysis/README.md

 The table shows how the model trades off individual strength against team size.
 A team with one relatively strong player (average cash builder of 6,000) is predicted to set a moderate target of 16.66.
 In contrast, a team with two very weak players (average cash builder of 1,000) is predicted to set a much lower target of 13.79, suggesting that the model views “two very poor contestants” as worse than “one good one.”
 Meanwhile, a team of four weak players (average cash builder of 2,000) is predicted to set the highest target (18.27), indicating that the model sometimes places more weight on the number of contestants reaching the Final Chase than on their individual cash builder performance.
 This highlights both the importance of team size in the model and some unintuitive behavior likely driven by noise in the data and the flexibility of the random forest.

+## Gradient boosting to predict probability of catching target

+The chasers often like to pick favourites before trying to catch the team.
+Typically, a target of around 19 puts the team in what is called the fun-zone, where both the chaser and the team have similar chances of winning.
+To predict the chances of the chaser catching the team, I used a gradient boosting model.
+I chose this model as I have already done a logistic regression and random forest model already.

+## Finding which offer leads to maximum expected value

+Expected value is a gambling concept which is the ammount you would get if you repeated a bet many times.

 ## Limitations